iainctduncan/papers/source/background.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Finally, the platform should provide support for programming algorithms of significant complexity.
-It should be possible to make the platform, for example, do things that are impractical or impossible for the human perfomer or for the composer working at a piano with score paper.
+It should be possible to make the platform, for example, do things that are impractical or impossible for the human performer or for the composer working at a piano with score paper.
 My personal goals include creating music that combines algorithmically generated material with traditionally scored and improvised material.
 For my algorithmic work, I want to explore techniques and forms that would be impractical